anaduscu/2D-Pirate-Adventure-Game/README.md

 # 2D-Pirate-Adventure-Game

-execute GAmeManager.java to run the game
+execute GameManager.java to run the game